 A distressed brain

-Teachers and the school management should provide the students a comfortable, nice, and friendly environment support the students in order to make them feel relaxed.
+Teachers and the school management should provide the students with a comfortable, nice, and friendly environment to support the students in order to make them feel relaxed.
 This will be the only way that can help them avoid the distressed situation.

 Part 3